 - Increased Frequency of Invasive Species: Invasive species, also known as non-native species, are species that are introduced to an ecosystem outside of their natural range.
 They can often outcompete native species for resources, disrupt food webs, and alter ecosystem processes.
 The increased frequency of invasive species is a major threat to biodiversity and ecosystem health.

 - Impacts of Pollution on Biotic Components: Pollution, including air pollution, water pollution, and plastic pollution, can have significant impacts on biotic components.
 Pollutants can directly harm organisms, disrupt their physiology, and alter their behavior.
-For example, air pollution can damage plant tissues and reduce photosynthesis, while plastic pollution can be ingested by marine animals, leading to starvation and death.
+As an example, air pollution can damage plant tissues and reduce photosynthesis, while plastic pollution can be ingested by marine animals, leading to starvation and death.

 Tips and Expert Advice: Protecting Ecosystems